 Back to top

-Not only that, but your "purpose in life" can, and does, change many times over the course of your life.
+Your purpose in life can, and does, change many times over the course of your life.
 From being a good student, to finding a caring, understanding, supportive mate, to raising your children, to funding their college education, or your retirement, etc.

-The church would have you believe that the ONLY valid purpose in life, is to support and worship GOD (through the church, of course).
+The church would have you believe that the ONLY valid purpose in life is to support and worship GOD (through their church, of course).

 Q. Doesn't being an Atheist "cheapen" life?